JorjaFox/library/content/posts/recaps/west-wing/20-hours-in-la.md

 station: NBC
 showname: "The West Wing"
 showslug: west-wing
 season : One
 epnum: Sixteen
 prodnum: 225915
 date: 2000-02-23
 rating: 3
 ---

 ## Summary

-The President and his staff head to Los Angeles for a whirlwind visit and a celebrity fund raiser, and Bartlet meets his daughter Zoey's new Secret Service agent.
+President Bartlet and his staff head to Los Angeles for a whirlwind visit and a celebrity fund raiser, and Bartlet meets his daughter Zoey's new Secret Service agent.

 ## Character Review
 A direct person, Gina takes the role of protecting &#8216;Bookbag' seriously.